uncomment the following lines to install these packages if required

 library(dplyr)

 Within the package, there are several synthetic, example domains that can be used to gain familiarity with the IDDO-SDTM data.
-Each domain starts with the two letter domain code followed by _RPTESTB
+Each domain starts with the two letter domain code followed by _RPTESTB.

 # demographics (DM) domain